Shabeeb321/eZone-E-Commerce-Web-Platform-and-Sales-Data-Analysis-Using-R/README.md

-# eZone: E-Commerce Web-Platform and Sales Data Analysis Using R and Machine Learning
+# eZone: E-Commerce Web Platform Development and Sales Data Analysis Using R and Machine Learning